pangqiao/study/Linux/Debug/bcc/00-code/simple/README.md

 Of Course kernel takes care that loop still terminates properly.
 It also includes global data store which is called maps, and this maps state persist between events, therefore eBPF can be also used for aggregating statistics of events.
-Further, an eBPF program can be written in ‘C’ like functions, which can be compiled using GCC/LLVM compiler. eBPF has been designed to be JITed with one to one mapping,  so a very optimized code having performance as fast as natively compiled code can be generated.
+Further, an eBPF program can be written in 'C' like functions, which can be compiled using GCC/LLVM compiler. eBPF has been designed to be JITed with one to one mapping,  so a very optimized code having performance as fast as natively compiled code can be generated.